Kettle Moraine 100 Endurance Runs

-The Kettle Moraine 100 is an ultramarathon held annually in early June in Kettle Moraine State Forest near La Grange, WI.
+The Kettle Moraine 100 is an ultramarathon held annually in early June in Kettle Moraine State Forest near La Grange, Walworth County, Wisconsin.
 The event includes a 100-mile race, a 100km race, and a 38-mile night "fun run."

-Course Description
+Course description

-The 100-mile race consists of two out and back legs with the first round trip distance being 62.9 miles and the second being 37.3 miles.
+The 100-mile race consists of two out and back legs, with the first-round trip distance being 62.9 miles and the second being 37.3 miles.
 The 100km race follows the first 62.9 miles of the 100-mile race and the 38-mile night "fun run" follows the last 37.3 miles.
 Runners registered for the 100-mile race may drop at the 100km finish.

 The 100-mile course is run entirely on trails (except for a couple hundred feet of road crossings) and traverses the Ice Age Trail for about 65 miles.
 The trail is about 80% wooded terrain with the rest meandering through gentle prairie or marsh areas.
-Despite the low elevation, there is a roller coaster of hills that amount to a total altitude gain of approximately 8,800 feet.
+Despite the low elevation, a roller coaster of hills amounts to a total altitude gain of approximately 8,800 feet.
 There is a 30-hour time cutoff to complete the race, with cutoffs at 3 aid stations along the course.
-There are 21 staffed aid stations along the course, as well as 8 unstaffed aid stations that have water and limited runner aid.
+There are 21 staffed aid stations along the course and 8 unstaffed aid stations with water and limited runner aid.